nilearn/nilearn/doc/connectivity/resting_state_networks.rst

 Objective
 ----------
-ICA is a useful approach for finding independent sources of fMRI timeseries covariance without needing to define any priors.
+ICA is a useful approach for finding independent sources from fMRI images.
 ICA and similar techniques can be therefore used to define regions or networks that share similar BOLD signal across time.
 The CanICA incorporates information both within-subjects and across subjects to arrive at consensus components.

 We can demonstrate this technique using down-sampled data from the